TradingView Indicator

 Step 6

 Some trades will lose despite good confluence.
 Some will win despite weak confluence.
-Accept variance without shifting responsibility.
+This is normal.

 What this indicator is not

-• Not an entry/exit generator — it does not tell you when to buy or sell
+• Not an entry/exit generator - it shows confluence, not trade commands

-• Not a strategy — it is a decision support tool within your own strategy
+• Not a strategy - it is a decision support tool within your strategy

 Settings